zouppen/zoupcast/README.md

 ```
 Host broadcast
 	hostname yourserver.example.com
-	port 2222 # You need this only if running ssh on non-standard port
+	# You need this the following only if running ssh on non-standard port
+	port 2222
 	user broadcast
 	identityfile /path/to/your/private_key
 ```